Reading station improvements

 - two additional entrances to the north and south of the station

-- four enhanced new platforms coming into service
+- five enhanced new platforms coming into service

 - more than 100 new customer information screens

-Work to complete platform 10 and 11 are on target and are expeced to be fully open by Februrary 2014.
+Platform 10 and 11 are on target to fully open complete with new canopies and upgraded facilities by February 2014.

 - Summer 2013 will see the completion of the new improved train care depot that replaces the former depot, which had to be moved north of the tracks from the south to allow for the new viaduct on the western approach to the station.